Types of Bitmaps

 Graphics File Formats

 BMP is a standard format used by Windows to store device-independent and application-independent images.
 The number of bits per pixel (1, 4, 8, 15, 24, 32, or 64) for a given BMP file is specified in a file header.
 BMP files with 24 bits per pixel are common.
-BMP files are usually not compressed and, therefore, are not well suited for transfer across the Internet.

 Graphics Interchange Format (GIF)